 The kind of bow you use makes a big difference when you’re choosing a rangefinder.
-It helps determine exactly how much range you need.
+It helps determine exactly what maxiumum range rating you need to look for.

 Considering these yardages, maximum sight range isn’t the only factor you’ll want to look at.
 Each individual component is one piece to knowing how your rangefinder will work.
 For instance, you also want to think about the lens and magnification specs carefully.

 Every rangefinder comes labeled with a set of numbers.
 The first number represents the amount of magnification.
 The second number is the size of the lens.
 If your rangefinder is labeled “6 x 32,” for example, it magnifies by six, and that the objective lens is 32mm.

 The greater the magnification number, the better precision you have when you find a range.

 Increased magnification does come with a con, though.
 The greater the magnification is, the less space you’ll be able to assess at one time.
 You have to decide whether the trade off is worth it for you.